How To Go Wing Walking On A Plane

 For all the obvious reasons, you simply do not just wing walk.
-And while the training is not complicated, it is absolutely necessary so you can safely get out of the cockpit and maneuver your way around the airplane without hurting yourself or damaging the plane.
+While the training is not complicated, it is absolutely necessary, so you can safely get out of the cockpit and maneuver your way around the airplane without hurting yourself or damaging the plane.
 Yes, you can easily damage the plane and you don’t want to do that.
 The 450 Stearman is a thing of beauty.
 It’s a plane from the WWII era and has been meticulously restored and maintained to keep it in perfect flying conditions.

 Top Wing Movements

 Before you take to the air, you start with a visualization exercise and walk through every part of the flight in your head starting with getting into the cockpit.
 Get in, buckle up and picture the take-off.
 4000 feet up, you get a plane wag from Mike signaling you to look at the rear view mirror to get a confirmation to climb up.